 Please enter a keyword or ID

-Medigap (Medicare Supplemental) Policies and Rates in New York State - with 2013 Rate Tables
+Medigap (Medicare Supplemental) Policies and Rates in New York State - with Rate Tables for the Current Year

 Medigap (aka Medicare supplemental insurance) policies are sold by private health insurance companies to cover some of the "gaps" in expenses not covered under original Medicare.

 There are different types and costs of Medigap policies in New York State.

 Rate tables for policies in the current year, and contact information for specific Medigap insurers are posted by the New York State Department of Financial Services (formerly Dept. of Insurance) which oversees and regulates Medigap plans.

 Guaranteed issue means that an insurance company is required to sell a policy and may not force an individual to prove "insurability" by making the person pass an insurance physical examination to show they have no pre-existing conditions.

 All newly entitled Medicare beneficiaries have a right under federal law to guaranteed issue of any Medigap policy which is offered for sale for the first six months after their Medicare entitlement begins.
 Federal law only gives this right to Medicare beneficiaries who are 65 years of age or older.
 42 U.S.C.
 1395ss (Balanced Budget Act of 1997).
 After this 6-month period, federal law also guarantees people age 65+ the right to enroll in a Medigap policy within 63 days of: